cocoaproductions/cocoaproductions.github.io/pero.markdown

 <h2 class="appName">Pero</h2>
 <p class="hero">Be a password hero.</p>

-Pero empowers you to create passwords and look them up everywhere you go.
+Pero empowers you to create passwords and look them up anywhere you go.

 - 🔢 Generate new passwords
 - 🏷️ Organise them by tags, e.g. Home, Work